daniambrosio/rails4-bootstrap-devise-cancan-omniauth-railsadmin/README.md

-# Rails 4.0 App with Mongoid, Devise, CanCan, OmniAuth and Twitter Bootstrap (TDD ready)
+# Rails 4.0 App with Mongoid, Devise, CanCan, OmniAuth, RailsA and Twitter Bootstrap (TDD ready)
 ---

 You can use this project as a starting point for a Rails web application.
 It requires Rails 4 uses Mongoid as database, Devise/OmniAuth for user management and authentication, CanCan for user access control, and Twitter Bootstrap for CSS styling.